 - Maintain Rake on all targets that will live at least 10 seconds.
 It deals more Damage per Energy than a 3 target Swipe.

 - Cast Swipe as your Cat Form filler ability.
 You can use Shred instead to nuke down a priority target but it is a DPS loss.

 - Your choice of finisher is identical to the single target rotation.

-- You can Rip multiple targets, and should do so if they will live longer than 14 seconds, and if you will spend most of that time in Cat or Bear Form.
+- You can Rip multiple targets, and should do so if they will live longer than 14 seconds.

 - I strongly recommend going into Bear Form for two swipes after you are out of energy.
 You can also use the time in Bear Form to refresh Moonfires.

 - Cast Swipe as your filler of choice.